George Floyd protests in Illinois: Joliet

 On May 29, a Black Lives Matter protest began at 2:00 p.m. at the intersection of Caton Farm Road and Route 59.
 The event was scheduled to end at 4:30 p.m., and around 100 protesters had gathered by 3:00 p.m..
 The demonstration remained peaceful, and one group consisted of local high school students.

 La Grange

 On June 3, protesters gathered outside the La Grange Village Hall and marched to the Stone Avenue Metra Station.

 LaSalle

 On the afternoon of June 1, hundreds of peaceful protesters in LaSalle marched from the LaSalle Fire Station to City Hall and observed nine minutes of silence.
 Many local residents threatened to bring guns to the protest in case it turned violent, but no violence occurred.

+Lincoln

+A protest was held in Lincoln on June 4, with hundreds of demonstrators gathering at a park.

+Macomb

+A series of protests were held in early June, growing to over a hundred demonstrators at their peak.

 Monticello

 About 500 protesters gathered at the Piatt County Courthouse in Monticello on June 6 for speeches, then marched around the business district and concluded the protest back at the courthouse.